¶A shader compiler for VirtualDub, part 3

 // Author: Avery Lee

-// Description: Scales individual RGB channels.
+// Description: Scales individual RGB channels.float red <

 bool vd_tunable = true;